-Effect of bankruptcy on Equalization Payments
+Effect of Insolvency on Equalization Payments

-Effect of Bankruptcy on Spousal Support Payments
+Effect of Insolvency on Spousal Support Payments

-- By §136(1) (d.1) of the BIA, a claim for support payable under an order or agreement made before the date of the filing of bankruptcy in respect of periodic amounts accrued in the year before the date of the bankruptcy that are payable, plus any lump sum amount that is payable, is apriority claim in the bankruptcy that takes priority over the general unsecured creditors.
+And section §136(1) (d.1) states clearly: a claim for child and support payable under an order or agreement made before the date of the filing of bankruptcy in respect of the periodic amounts accumulated in the year before the date of the bankruptcy that are payable, plus any lump sum amount that is payable, is apriority claim in the bankruptcy that takes priority over the other general unsecured creditors.